KitwareMedical/SlicerPythonTestRunner/README.md

 * Minimize main window: If checked and a main window is used, minimizes the launched window at startup
 * Extra slicer args: Comma separated list of args to use when starting Slicer instance (refer to Slicer launcher CLI args for more info)
 * Extra pytest args: Comma separated list of args to pass to PyTest (please refer to PyTest args for more info)
+* Run test coverage: If checked, test coverage will be executed on the tests which are ran
+* Coverage report format: Comma separated list of coverage formats.
+For now only one format should be used from the UI.
+    If you want to output more coverage files, it is recommended to use coverage settings file in your project.
+* Coverage source: Comma separated list of sources folders to include in the coverage report.
+* Coverage path: Output file or directory path where the coverage report will be put.

+The test module is also compatible with `pytest.ini` and `.coveragerc` settings files.
+It should also be compatible with other settings files in your project to ease the configuration process.

 ## Test decorators